iTwin/itwinjs-core/docs/changehistory/NextVersion.md

  * ECSql query config
  * @beta
  * */
-export interface QueryConfig extends BaseConfig {
+export interface QueryOptions extends BaseReaderOptions {
   /**
    * default to false.
 It abbreviate blobs to single bytes.
 This help cases where wildcard is
    * used in select clause.
 Use BlobReader api to read individual blob specially if its of large size.